 Canada Workers Benefit (CWB)

-The Canada Workers Benefit is a taxable credit that is available to residents of Canada with medium-low-income.
+The Canada Workers Benefit is a taxable credit that is available to residents of Canada with medium-low incomes.
 This means that the amount you collect from the benefit must be reported for tax purposes.
 This credit is meant to help individuals and families earning low income cope with the increase in cost of living.

 Canada Workers Benefit (CWB) Eligibility Requirements